Custom Processing Services Blog

 Hammer Mills

-Hammer mills, true to their name, impart small hammers mounted on a rotor inside a milling chamber, using impact, shear, and centrifugal forces to shred and crush materials.
+Hammer mills, as their name suggests, use small hammers mounted on a rotor within a milling chamber.
+These hammers apply impact, shear, and centrifugal forces to shred and crush materials.
 Resulting particle sizes can range from millimeters down to the 100-micron range.
 Adjustments to hammer sizes, spacing, and rotor speeds can all impact the end result.

-Unlike roller mills, hammer mills can reduce particle size on a broader range of materials, including tougher and more fibrous materials — but they are not well suited for sticky, very hard, or abrasive materials.
-Hammer milling generates higher temperatures, so it’s important to be aware of combustibility or low melt points, and apply technologies such as cryo-milling or inert gases when indicated.
+Unlike roller mills, hammer mills can handle a wider range of materials, including tougher and more fibrous ones.
+However, they are not ideal for sticky, extremely hard, or abrasive materials.
+Hammer milling can generate higher temperatures, so it's crucial to consider combustibility or low melting points.
+In such cases, technologies like cryo-milling or the use of inert gases may be necessary.

 Universal Mills